aless80/Firebase-React-Forum/README.md

 ```

 ## Todo
-* mv all setState in componentDidMount to constructor?
 * focus on texteditor in Reply component
 * JSDoc http://usejsdoc.org/about-getting-started.htm
 * firebase storage and upload images from TextEditor